The Nineveh Charitable Trust

 • Consider how your project promotes “better understanding of the countryside” even if not primarily environmental

-• The trust funds both small local initiatives and larger transformative projects
+• The trust funds both small local initiatives and larger multi-year projects

-• Multi-year funding appears possible for well-aligned projects
+• Multi-year funding (up to three years) appears possible for well-aligned projects

 • Given increased demand, ensure your application clearly demonstrates unique value and strong alignment with trust objectives